GeoffRiley/tachyon/rp2040/mecrisp/docs/SD_card_details.md

 Notes on the architecture of SD cards and microSD cards in particular.

+We are aiming to operate in the SPI Mode which is a secondary protocol offered through the SD Memory Card protocol.
+This is actually a subset of the full SD protocol operating in a single bit serial rather than a four bit parallel mode.

+The following structures are used by the various command to send and receive data.

 ## Coded Structures

 ### CID (Card Identification) Register Definitions